RonenNess/Shaku/README.md

 ### Draw

-To draw a simple texture on screen:
+To draw a texture on screen:

 ```js
 // load texture (only need to call this once outside the main loop)